Wonderful subgroups of reductive groups and spherical systems: Tails

-It follows that $\Sigma$ is by definition the set of spherical roots of $G/H$.
-Since it generates $\Z\Sigma$ and the latter is the lattice of $B$-weights of $\C(G/H)$, it follows that $H$ is wonderful with spherical system $\s$. \end{proof}

-\begin{theorem} Let $\s$ be a spherical system with a tail, and suppose that the localization $\s'$ as defined in \S\ref{s:deftails} is geometrically realizable.
-Then $\s$ is geometrically realizable, with generic stabilizer $H$ as defined in \S\ref{s:generictails}. \end{theorem} \begin{proof} We begin by supposing that the tail is not of type $b(m)$, and that $\s'$ corresponds to a wonderful variety without non-trivial $G$-equivariant automorphisms.
-Then $\N_{L_{S'}}K=K$, and from the definition of $H$ it follows that $\N_GH=H$.
-The subgroup $H$ is hence wonderful, call $X$ its wonderful variety.
+\begin{proof}[Proof of Theorem~\ref{thm:tails}] We begin by supposing that the tail is not of type $b(m)$, and that $\s_{S(\tau)}$ corresponds to a wonderful variety without non-trivial $G$-equivariant automorphisms.
+Then $\N_{L_{S(\tau)}}K_\tau=K_\tau$, and from the definition of $H$ it follows that $\N_GH=H$.
+The subgroup $H$ of $G$ is hence wonderful, call $X$ its wonderful variety.
 Applying Lemma~\ref{lemma:tails1}, Lemma~\ref{lemma:tails2} and Lemma~\ref{lemma:tails3} we know that $\s_X=\s$.
+Notice that if $\tau$ is overlapping, we have to check the additional hypothesis required by Lemma~\ref{lemma:tails3} regarding (if it exists) a spherical system $\s'\neq\s$ with same tail $\tau$ and same localization $\s'_{S(\tau)}=\s_{S(\tau)}$.
+This is easily done: the same argument we used above for $\s$ shows that the candidate subgroup of $G$ for $\s'$ is also equal to its normalizer, thus it is wonderful.

-Now drop our assumptions both on $\s'$ and on the tail.
-Let $\N_G(\s)$ be defined as in Lemma~\ref{lemma:normalizer}: it is a tail spherical system with localization $\N_G(\s')$ and same tail as $\s$, except for the case where the latter has tail $b(m)$ and $\N_G(\s)$ has tail $2b(m)$.
-By the first part of the proof $\N_G(\s)$ is geometrically realizable (with wonderful subgroup $N$), and therefore $\s$ too, thanks to Lemma~\ref{lemma:normalizer}.
-Let $\widetilde H$ be the generic stabilizer of $\s$: it remains to show that $\widetilde H=H$.
+Now we drop our assumptions both on $\s_{S(\tau)}$ and on the tail.
+Let $\N_G(\s)$ be defined as in Lemma~\ref{lemma:normalizer}: it is a tail spherical system with localization $\N_G(\s_{S(\tau)})$ and same tail as $\s$, except for the case where the latter has tail $b(m)$ and $\N_G(\s)$ has tail $2b(m)$.
+By the first part of the proof $\N_G(\s)$ is geometrically realizable (with wonderful subgroup $N$ of $G$), and therefore $\s$ too, thanks to Lemma~\ref{lemma:normalizer}.
+Let $\widetilde H$ be the wonderful subgroup of $G$ associated with $\s$: it remains to show that $\widetilde H=H$.

-The group $\widetilde H$ is obtained from $N$ in the proof of Lemma~\ref{lemma:normalizer} by means of the augmentation of $\N_G(\s)$ given by $\s$.
-Hence $\widetilde H$ is defined inside $N$ as the intersection of the kernels of certain characters, we refer to \cite[\S6]{Lu01} for details.
-The same considerations apply to the generic stabilizers $K$ and $M$ of resp.\ $\s'$ and $\N_G(\s')$.
+As shown in the proof of Lemma~\ref{lemma:normalizer}, the quotient $N/\widetilde H$ is a diagonalizable group, hence $\widetilde H$ is defined inside $N$ as the intersection of the kernels of certain characters.
+The same considerations apply to $K_\tau$ and $N_\tau$ associated with resp.\ $\s_{S(\tau)}$ and $\N_G(\s_{S(\tau)})$.
 Moreover, $H$ has (by its definition) finite index in $N$, so it is the intersection of the kernels of some characters too.